connorbode/matix.io/source/_posts/django-i18n-translation-cheatsheet.md

 ]
 ```

-Next, you'll want to edit your main template to add in the langauge switcher.
+Next, you'll want to edit your main template to add in the language switcher.

 ```html
 {% load i18n %}